 And here are National Artists, Ms. Alice Reyes and Mr. Ryan Cayabyab, taking their bow after the show at the opening gala:

-ARDP’s Puso ng Pasko ran 5 shows at the CCP Main Theater last December 2, 3 & 4 and will have another run at The Metropolitan Theater in Manila on December 17, 2PM & 7PM.
+ARDP’s Puso ng Pasko ran 5 shows at the CCP Main Theater last December 2, 3 & 4, 2022 and at the Metropolitan Theater last December 17, 2022.

 Bring your kids, bring your family, bring your friends, BRING EVERYONE and add this show to your family’s Christmas traditions!!!!